devtaiwo/VaccBlockchain/truffle/Vaccblocks/README.md

 # Vaccblocks
-Dapp to allow for storage of patient vaccination records in eth blockchain.
+Dapp proto to allow for storage of patient vaccination records in eth blockchain.

 # Setting up the development environment
 There are a few technical requirements before we start.
 Please install the following: